FXinnovation/fx-terraform-module-azurerm-virtual-machine/examples/default/README.md

 # Default example

-This will create basic resources.
+This will create basic resources related to Windows virtual machine.

 ## Usage
 ```